gamma-opt/jb_instructions/readme.md

 This repo contains instructions on using the [`jupyter-book`](https://jupyterbook.org/en/stable/intro.html)-based templatewe have [here](https://github.com/gamma-opt/jb_course_template) for creating course notes and websites.
 This instructions repository itself is built on top of the template!

-You can browse this repository best by looking at its Github Pages deployment (ADD LINK WHEN I KNOW), or build it in either HTML or PDF form following the instructions below.
+You can browse this repository best by looking at its [Github Pages deployment](https://gamma-opt.github.io/jb_instructions/intro.html), or build it in either HTML or PDF form following the instructions below.

 ## Building